What it means to issue an IIC

 You don't have to do this when you register a receiver.

-We will enter the device into the Register of Radiocommunications Licences and give you 1 of these:
+We will enter the device into the Register of Radiocommunications Licences and give you one of these:

 - a device registration number